 I’m not a bartender, cocktail expert, mixologist, oenologist, or -ologist of any kind.
-I’m not an XP panelist, nor do I take part in judging, or contests (this may be pure laziness on my part, or because nobody knows how to find me to ask).
+I’m not an XP panelist, a professional taster, or brand ambassador, nor do I take part in judging, or contests (this may be pure laziness on my part, or because nobody knows how to find me to ask).
 But in reality, I just happen to like rums, reading about ’em, and writing.
 I’m in the fortunate position to have access to more rums than most and constantly buy and trade both bottles and samples with friends and shops and collaborators.

 The site is about rum reviews and tastings and essays on producers, as well as whatever news or issues of the rum world I feel like commenting on.
 Nothing more, though I have brought other areas of my interest (like book reviews) into it here and there.
 However, this site is primarily geared towards rums and their makers, and in that vein their are several main topical divisions of the site, each with its own introductory blurb.

 - The Key Rums of the World section

 - The historical Rumaniacs mini-series of old and out of production rums

 - Essays, factual and informative in nature (I hope), on aspects of the rumworld